ucsb-cs16/w19/_lab/lab00.md

 vim (or sometimes called vi) is a popular editor that's also available on just about every UNIX machine (including the ones that you're using in the CS labs) and UNIX-based machines (like MacOS computers).

-To edit a file (let's say it's called "filename"), you'd type:

-	$ vim <filename>

-To customize your vim environment for a better coding experience with C/C++, let's add the following lines to a  **.vimrc** file in your home folder:
+To customize your vim environment for a better coding experience with C/C++, let's add the following lines to a  **.vimrc** file in your home folder (**make sure to use this exact filename, since it is a system file**):
 ```
 set nu
 syntax on